-Henryk Zimmermann during a ceremony of awarding Henryk Sławik with the Medal of the Righteous among the Nations in Yad Vashem on 6 November 1990.
+Henryk Zimmermann during a ceremony where Henryk Sławik was awarded with the Medal of the Righteous among the Nations in Yad Vashem on 6 November 1990.

-As a nation, we lost the largest percentage of population as compared to the pre-war period: about 6 million people, including 3 million Jews.
+As a nation, we lost the largest percentage of its population compared with the pre-war period: about 6 million people, including 3 million Jews.

 Moreover, thousands of our art works and prints were lost forever.
-Many cities were destroyed, including the capital city, which was razed to the ground at Hitler’s order.
+Many cities were destroyed, including the capital city, which was razed to the ground on Hitler’s order.